Glasgow Airport: 1940–1960

-1960s
+1960–1970

-In the 1960s, Glasgow Corporation decided that a new airport for the city was required.
-The original site of Glasgow's main airport, Renfrew Airport, was 3 km east of Abbotsinch, in what is now the Dean Park area of Renfrew.
+In the 1960s Glasgow Corporation decided that a new airport for the city was required.
+The original site of Glasgow's main airport, Renfrew Airport, was 3 km east of the current airport, in what is now the Dean Park area of Renfrew.
 The original Art Deco terminal building of the original airport has not survived.
 The site is now occupied by a Tesco supermarket and the M8 motorway; this straight and level section of motorway occupies the site of the runway.